 Engineering seeks to create new processes, products, methods, materials, or systems that impact and are beneficial to our society.
-To enable its graduates to lead the advancement of technology, the Case School of Engineering offers thirteen degree programs at the undergraduate level (twelve engineering degrees, plus the BS in computer science).
+To enable its graduates to lead the advancement of technology, the Case School of Engineering offers fourteen degree programs at the undergraduate level (twelve engineering degrees, plus the BS in computer science and the BS in data science and analytics).
 At the post-graduate level, the School of Engineering offers Master of Science programs and the Doctor of Philosophy for advanced, research-based study in engineering.
 The Case School of Engineering offers two specialized degrees at the master’s level: a Master of Engineering specifically for practicing engineers, and an integrated Master of Engineering and Management jointly administered with the Weatherhead School of Management.
-The Case School of Engineering also offers two dual-degrees at the graduate level jointly administered with the School of Medicine: a Doctor of Medicine/Master of Science and a Doctor of Medicine/Doctor of Philosophy.
+The Case School of Engineering also offers two dual degrees at the graduate level jointly administered with the School of Medicine: a Doctor of Medicine/Master of Science and a Doctor of Medicine/Doctor of Philosophy.
 The faculty and students participate in a variety of research activities offered through the departments and the interdisciplinary research centers of the university.

 At the core of its vision, the Case School of Engineering seeks to set the standards for excellence, innovation, and distinction in engineering education and research prominence.

 The Case School of Engineering prepares and challenges its students to take positions of leadership in the professions of engineering and computer science.
 Recognizing the increasing role of technology in virtually every facet of our society, it is vital that engineering students have access to progressive and cutting-edge programs stressing five areas of excellence:

 - Leadership skills